ircdocs/modern-irc/index.md

 Clients SHOULD NOT use a prefix when sending a message from themselves.
 If they use a prefix, the only valid prefix is the registered nickname associated with the client.
 If the source identified by the prefix cannot be found in the server's internal database, or if the source is registered from a different link than from which the message arrived, the server MUST ignore the message silently.

+Clients MUST be able to correctly parse and handle any message from the server containing a prefix in the same way it would handle the message if it did not contain a prefix.

 ### Command

 The command must either be a valid IRC command or a three-digit number represented as text.
+Information on specific commands can be found in the [Commands](#commands) section.

 ## Wire Format

 The protocol messages are extracted from a contiguous stream of octets.
-A pair of characters, `CR (0x13)` and `LF (0x10)`, act as message separators.
+A pair of characters, `CR` `(0x13)` and `LF` `(0x10)`, act as message separators.
 Empty messages are silently ignored, which permits use of the sequence CR-LF between messages.

 The tags, prefix, command, and all parameters are separated by one (or more) ASCII space character(s) `(0x20)`.